gumbandapp/gumband-sdk-demo/README.md

 After a few seconds, stop the Electron app and run `npm run start` again.
 This is only necessary because of [an existing bug](https://deeplocal.atlassian.net/browse/GUM-932) related to default setting values.

+### Enabling the Gumband Hardware Integration (Optional) ###
+To enable the Gumband Hardware for this demo:
+- Follow the [Hardware Getting Started Guide](https://deeplocal.atlassian.net/wiki/spaces/GS/pages/37617673/Hardware+Getting+Started+Guide) to set up the Gumband Hardware and your development environment.
+Set up your hardware under the same site in the Gumband UI as this demo exhibit.
+- In the Arduino IDE, open the `SendButtonPresses` firmware example by navigating to File -> Examples -> Gumband API -> SendButtonPresses and flash it onto your Gumband Hardware.
+- Add `EXHIBIT_GBTT_PORT` as an environment variable to the `.env` file.
+This can be any port available on your machine, and will be the MQTT port through which the hardware will communicate with the exhibit directly.
+- Connect the Hardware instance in the Gumband UI to the Demo exhibit.
+You can do this through the Hardware overview tab.
+- Add the `${IP}:${EXHIBIT_GBTT_PORT}` in the `MQTT IP Address` field under the Demo exhibit Hardware tab in the Gumband UI.
+The IP should be the IP address of the machine running the exhibit.
+This is how the Hardware knows where to communicate with the exhibit MQTT service.
+- The hardware should now be online and connected to the exhibit, and pressing the button next to the ethernet port should toggle the game mode for the exhibit.

 ## Gumband Integrations in this Demo:

 #### Operation Mode ####